occlum/occlum/README.md

   * **Efficient multitasking.** Occlum offers _light-weight_ LibOS processes: they are light-weight in the sense that all LibOS processes share the same SGX enclave.
 Compared to the heavy-weight, per-enclave LibOS processes, Occlum's light-weight LibOS processes is up to _1,000X faster_ on startup and _3X faster_ on IPC.
 In addition, Occlum offers an optional _multi-domain [Software Fault Isolation](http://www.cse.psu.edu/~gxt29/papers/sfi-final.pdf) scheme_ to isolate the Occlum LibOS processes if needed.
   * **Multiple file system support.** Occlum supports various types of file systems, e.g., _read-only hashed FS_ (for integrity protection), _writable encrypted FS_ (for confidentiality protection), _untrusted host FS_ (for convenient data exchange between the LibOS and the host OS).
   * **Memory safety.** Occlum is the _first_ SGX LibOS written in a memory-safe programming language ([Rust](https://www.rust-lang.org/)).
-Thus, Occlum is much less likely to contain low-level, memory-safety bugs and more trustworthy to host security-critical applications.
+Thus, Occlum is much less likely to contain low-level, memory-safety bugs and is more trustworthy to host security-critical applications.
   * **Ease-of-use.** Occlum provides user-friendly build and command-line tools.
 Running applications on Occlum inside SGX enclaves can be as simple as only typing several shell commands (see the next section).

 ## Introduction